understanding bounce rates

 - Poorly targeted traffic: People come to your site but they are not looking for the service/product you are offering so they leave.
 Site design is not an issue in this case.
 The marketing strategy is what needs to be adjusted.

 - Poorly designed entrance page: People come to your site for the right reasons but the page they see upon arrival does not do a good job of convincing them to stay.
 They take a look, then leave.
 In this case, page design is what must be addressed.

-We measure your site's bounce rate in four different ways:
+We present your site's bounce rate in different ways:

 Daily bounce rate for the entire website: